MRU-CSIS-1501-201901-001/labs/lab.00.md

 - [ ] go to our [lab GigHub repository](https://github.com/MRU-CSIS-1501-201901-001/labs) and click the **Watch** dropdown and change the selection from **Not watching** to **Watching**: ![screenshot](images/lab.00.00.png)
 - [ ] [optional] pick up a [GitHub Student Developer Pack](https://help.github.com/articles/applying-for-a-student-developer-pack/); it's not at all required for this course, but it's got some nice benefits if you're interested in software development

-**Note:** sometimes notification emails from GitHub will get marked as spam; to avoid this, add notifications<span>@github.com</span> to your accepted emails.
+**Note:** sometimes notification emails from GitHub will get marked as spam; to avoid this, add **notifications<span>@github.com</span>** to your accepted emails.

 ### <span>REPL.IT</span>

 - [ ] create a REPL.IT account
-  - create an account through repl.it ... make sure you verify your email and update your profile (just add your initials and please also add the school).
+  - create an account by signing up at repl.it ... make sure you verify your email and update your profile (just add your first and last name to make my marking life easier and please also add the school).
   - If you want, here's a [quick video overview](https://drive.google.com/a/mtroyal.ca/file/d/1K-dHMREkC4_z_U5b7k4HUBLe0q8m3p5z/view?usp=sharing).
 - [ ] enroll in our REPLIT classroom
   - log in (if you're not in already) to your REPL.IT account
-  - paste this enrollment link into the browser: https://repl.it/classroom/invite/VRAwbnk - you should now be able to see `COMP1501 Skill Drills` under your classrooms.
+  - paste this enrollment link into the browser: https://repl.it/classroom/invite/4Ii47lS - you should now be able to see `2019 1501 Skill Drills` under your classrooms.
-    - If you want, here's a [quick video overview](https://drive.google.com/a/mtroyal.ca/file/d/1PqeRqn1-mPn2MYpNsPgWWP-SP_vnRxqf/view?usp=sharing)
+    - If you want, here's a [quick video overview](https://drive.google.com/a/mtroyal.ca/file/d/1PqeRqn1-mPn2MYpNsPgWWP-SP_vnRxqf/view?usp=sharing).
+The link and classroom name shown in the video is a bit different than our current one, but the steps are the same!
+- [ ] take a look at the `practice lab quiz drill 00` drill
+  - double-click on our classroom to open it
+  - select the `practice lab quiz drill 00` drill
+  - you don't have to do anything here at this point (though feel free to play around if you're so inclined) - I just wanted you to see what things look like

 ### INS